siddper/Fundify/README.md

 ### Smart Budgeting
 - Create budgets by category and timeframe
-- AI-generated budgets from uploaded documents
-- Predictive over-budget alerts using trends
 - Progress bars and category breakdowns
 - AI-generated feedback and suggestions